hermetica-fi/granite-liq-bot/DESIGN.md

 - If the **sum** of the liquidation batch is below `MIN_TO_LIQUIDATE` (defined in constants), the bot skips the liquidation.

-#### 💰 Minimum expected market asset amount check
+#### 💰 Minimum Expected Market Asset Amount Check

-- The bot calculates *minimum expected* market asset amount to be **received** at the end of the operation using the contract's `unprofitability-threshold` variable.
+- The bot calculates the *minimum expected* amount of market asset to be **received** at the end of the operation, based on the contract's `unprofitability-threshold` variable.
-- The calculated *minimum expected* amount gets compared with the DEX's current output.
+- This expected amount is then compared with the current output from the DEX.
-- If the check fails, the worker **skips** liquidation.
+- If the DEX output is below the expected threshold, the worker **skips** the liquidation.
-- When the `SKIP_SWAP_CHECK` environment variable is set to `1`, the bot skips the swap output check.
+- If the `SKIP_SWAP_CHECK` environment variable is set to `1`, this check is bypassed.
-- The `onLiqSwapOutError` alert is triggered when this minimum expected market asset amount check fails.
+- The `onLiqSwapOutError` alert is triggered when the check fails.

 ℹ️ The check is based on the integrated DEX's current prices.
 It may fail once or twice and succeed on a subsequent attempt.